Carmen A. Balthrop

 Her compact disc recordings entitled "The Art Of Christmas, Volume I" and "The Art of Christmas, The Original," heralded by the Washington Post as “a must have on everyone’s Christmas recording list,” are available at amazon.com and cdbaby.com.
 Balthrop regularly collaborates with living composers including Dominick Argento, Leslie Burrs, Frank Proto and Robert Greenleaf among others.

-Balthrop has been inducted into the University of Maryland’s Hall of Fame and was formerly the coordinator of the School of Music's Voice & Opera Division.
+Balthrop has been inducted into the University of Maryland’s Alumni Hall of Fame and was formerly the School of Music's associate director for academic affairs & undergraduate studies and the coordinator of the Voice & Opera Division.